 What happens if my child breaks a rule?

-Instructors will bring it to the attention to the child in the moment and to the child’s parents after class (or during class if behavior warrants an immediate phone call) so that a solution consistent with child, parent and instructor can be made.
-If that behavior occurs a second time, parents and instructors will meet again with student to encourage behavior modification & co-create an agreement for positive change.
-During that conversation, we will make it clear that a third strike is grounds for Earthroots to limit involvement or remove child from Earthroots programs.
+Instructors will bring it to the attention of the child at the moment and to the child’s parents after class (or during class if behavior warrants an immediate phone call) so that a solution consistent with child, parent and instructor can be made.
+If that behavior occurs a second time, parents and instructors will meet again with the student to encourage behavior modification & co-create an agreement for positive change.
+During that conversation, we will make it clear that a third strike is grounds for Earthroots to limit involvement or remove a child from Earthroots programs.

 Do I have to pack vegetarian meals for my son even if our family eats meat at home?